 Their purpose is to cure people and the health of their community.
 They are commercial organizations.
 And so, their motivation is not happy shareholders but a higher purpose.

-In fact, many organizations are faith-based.
+Many organizations are faith-based.

-This is important, because, when you are selling to healthcare systems, raising revenues and lowering costs is important, but you can’t lose sight that patient care is the most important issue.
+This is important because, when you are selling to healthcare systems, raising revenues and lowering costs is important, but you can’t lose sight that patient care is the most important issue.

 3. Sales cycles are incredibly long